Daoud ibn al-Adid: Life in captivity

 Daoud remained in captivity, but his followers still recognized him as their imam, with the regnal title of al-Hamid li'llah, lit.
 'He who praises God'.
-An abortive pro-Fatimid conspiracy among senior officials was discovered in April 1174, during which some of the pro-Fatimid conspirators are recorded having favoured appointing one of his adult cousins as caliph instead.
+An abortive pro-Fatimid conspiracy among senior officials was discovered in April 1174, during which some of the conspirators are recorded having favoured appointing one of his adult cousins as caliph instead.
 A pro-Fatimid uprising followed in late summer of the same year in Upper Egypt.
 It was supported by the hereditary governor of Aswan, Kanz al-Dawla, but suppressed in early September by Saladin's brother, al-Adil.
 Another pro-Fatimid uprising occurred in 1176, in the name of Daoud, or by an Isma'ili missionary claiming to be Daoud, at Qift in Upper Egypt.
 Al-Adil again went to suppress the new revolt and executed as many as 3,000 locals in reprisals.

 By 1188, however, an attempted uprising in Cairo by a small group who called out the Shi'a battle-cry "Family of Ali" during the night found no response from the people of the Egyptian capital.
 In 1207/8, the Fatimid prisoners were moved to the Cairo Citadel.
 Daoud died in the same year.
 His followers received permission from al-Adil, by then the sultan of Egypt, to mourn him in public, but the sultan used the occasion to arrest their leaders and confiscate their property.